TITLE IX CONSULTINGCONTACT US NOW FOR A CONSULTATION

 What are your rights if someone accused you of misconduct?
-Duffy Law also commonly works with students facing accusations of sexual misconduct.
+The highly knowledgeable Title IX lawyers at Duffy Law have extensive experience defending students facing accusations of sexual misconduct.
 If you’re in this position, you have important legal rights under the law.
 First and foremost, you have the constitutional right to due process before a school can make a finding of misconduct and take disciplinary action against you.

 Many schools have investigative and disciplinary processes that fail to uphold an accused student’s due process rights.
 Duffy Law can examine the matter and advise you as to whether or not the school has violated your constitutional rights.
 Do not simply accept a finding of guilt or harsh disciplinary measures such as expulsion.
-Protect your rights by consulting our attorneys today.
+Protect your rights by consulting our highly knowledgeable Title IX lawyers today.

 Advising Schools About Title IX Matters

 Let’s be honest—when it comes to Title IX compliance, the last few years have confused the nation’s schools.
 The Obama administration issued guidance that imposed a heavy burden on schools, and schools rushed to comply or faced nationally publicized investigations and potentially costly sanctions.
 The Trump administration aims to relax the standards that schools must meet when it comes to Title IX cases, but it is still entirely possible to face accusations of violations.

 Regardless of the changing political tides, schools have many obligations under Title IX.
 Such obligations include: